duohub-ai/duohub-py/README.md

 #### Default Mode Response

-Your response (located in `payload`) is a string representation of a subgraph that is relevant to your query returned as the payload.
+Your response (located in `payload[0].content`) is a string representation of a subgraph that is relevant to your query returned as the payload.
 You can pass this to your context window using a system message and user message template.

 ### Assisted Queries - Voice AI Compatible